fachwerk-dev/create-fachwerk/slides/slides.md

 <input type="range" v-model.number="data.x" /> {{ data.x }}

-<Info>When variable's default value is 0, you can skip the frontmatter definition</Info>
+<Info>When the variable's default value is 0, you can skip the frontmatter definition</Info>

 ---

 ## Add custom data

-When you need to do more complex data manipulation, you can define custom variables and functions in `slides.js` file that will be available in Markdown:
+When you need to do more complex data manipulation, you can define custom variables and functions in the `slides.js` file that will be available in Markdown:

 ```js
 import { ref, computed } from "vue";